 Pat Robertson Advises Husband to Discipline Unsubmissive Wife

-In this video, a letter is sent to Pat Robertson from a complementarian husband, named Michael, who is frustrated that his wife will not submit to him as head of their home.
-The letter indicates that the wife is not only unsubmissive but also, allegedly, has a tendency to be physically abusive as well.
+In this video, a letter is read by [the now, late] Pat Robertson from a complementarian husband, named Michael, who is frustrated that his wife will not submit to him as head of their home.
+The letter says the wife is not only un-submissive but also has a tendency to be physically abusive as well.
 Following is a transcript of the letter along with Robertson's advice:

 Michael: "My wife has become a real problem.
 She has no respect for me as the head of the house.
 She insults me and she even went as far as stretching her hand to beat me.
 I've lost my self-confidence.
 Her words hurt so much and she refuses to talk through our problems.
 Please tell me what to do." --Michael